-When ARES executes a scenario, the following set of files is generated:
+When ARES executes a simulation, the following set of files is generated:

-SCENARIO.xml file which contains the scenario in XML format.
-This file contains the scenario structure, configuration, specification and rules built from the user's scenario definition.
+SCENARIO.xml file which contains the SIMULATION in XML format.
+This file contains the SIMULATION structure, configuration, specification and rules built from the user's SIMULATION definition.
 Although this XML can be edited, it is not recommended as XML is a hard to manipulate format.

 SCENARIO.csv file is a comma-separated values file that represents the